 Cryptocurrency exchanges, online payment processors attract hackers who want to usurp your hard-earned money.
 This is why many institutions enabled two-step verification in response to these sim hacks.

 This was quite a hindrance for cybercriminals who thought that stealing your password would suffice – but it doesn’t!
-So in order to perform successful data breach or invading your crafty privacy hackers began cloning to pass the two-factor verification impediment.
+So in order to perform successful data breaches or invade your crafty privacy hackers began cloning to pass the two-factor verification impediment.

 Although the US institutions did not entertain the growth of the hacking process, this resulted in effective sim swapping execution by hackers.
 Sim swapping is when hackers hijack your information for a brief time to cause irreversible financial damage.